 Commit code changes and execute CI/CD

 The Azure DevOps Project created a Git repository in your Azure Repos or GitHub organization.
 Follow the steps below to view the repository and make code changes to your application.
 Some of these steps will vary depending on the language that you started with.

-On the left-hand side of the DevOps project dashboard, select the link for your master branch.
+On the left-hand side of the DevOps project dashboard, select the link for your main branch.
 This link opens a opens a view to the newly created Git repository.

 On the left-hand side of the browser, navigate to the views/index.pug file.